src-d/guide/dev-team/eng-scrum.md

 Tasks are specified, at the beginning of the sprint, as [issues in the backlog repo](http://github.com/src-d/backlog/issues).

-Team members will create a followup issue in the relevant repo for the issue, where they can explain their planning and log their progress.
+Team members will create a followup issue in the relevant repo for each issue, where they can explain their planning and log their progress.
 That followup issue must mention the backlog issue so it can be easily located from backlog.